-Or, maybe your business has been using an SEO strategy that hasn’t delivered the expected results and you’re looking for some extra evidence that a stronger SEO strategy will be worth it?
+Or, maybe your business has been using a local SEO strategy that hasn’t delivered the expected results and you’re looking for some extra evidence that a stronger SEO strategy will be worth it?

 We could ramble about the pros of SEO all day; going into masses of detail about all the technical aspects of how to create an SEO strategy until we’re blue in the face.

 In fact, we have done just that with our deep dive into search intent.

 But, sometimes the most convincing thing can be cold, hard data.